Tips For Making The Perfect Cake - Get Superb Results Every Time

 A whisk is great for whipping lots of air into the butter, sugar and eggs.
 But when it comes to adding in the flour, use a spatula and gently fold to avoid over working it.

 Yes, I always use both.
 Self raising flour promotes a good well-rounded rise in a cake.
 But I find whenever I use self raising flour alone in my cake recipes, they wouldn’t have the height I desired.
 So, I use self raising flour along with a small pinch of baking powder.
 My cakes are always taller, fluffier and lighter when I use both.
 Although, be careful not to add too much as this will actually cause the cake to sink.
 A small pinch is more than enough and makes a big difference.

 This ensures there are no lumps and is a good way to mix the ingredients together evenly.
 Try to sieve your ingredients from a height to capture extra air in the mixture.

-I like to add about 30ml of milk to my cakes.
-And there’s a particular way that you should combine your wet and dry ingredients that I’ll explain in the next step.
+I like to add milk to my cakes (full fat for extra creaminess!) and there’s a particular way that you should combine your wet and dry ingredients that I’ll explain in the next step.

 This is when you add most of the flour to the creamed butter and sugar, then add the milk, then the rest of the flour.
 This is all about lessening the gluten production in the flour.
 If you’d like a more in depth description on this process, this page does a great job at explaining it.